Text to Speech

 Text to Speech on Kindle App

-How to Activate Text to Speech on Kindle
+How to Use Text to Speech on Kindle

 Kindle text to speech is convenient for users who spend many hours commuting or performing tasks that require very limited cognitive capacity.
 They can simply activate the feature to use text to speech feature and learn on the go.